'We're all Tyre': Family prepares to lay Nichols to rest

 “This man walked into a room, and everyone loved him,” said Angelina Paxton, a friend who traveled to Memphis from California for the memorial service.

-Nichols’ funeral will be held at Mississippi Boulevard Christian Church, beginning at 10:30 a.m.
-Central time.
+Nichols’ funeral will be held at Mississippi Boulevard Christian Church beginning at 1 p.m.
+Central time, its start delayed because of icy weather and travel delays.
 The Rev. Al Sharpton, founder and president of the National Action Network, will deliver the eulogy.
 Ben Crump, a national civil rights attorney who represents the Nichols family, will deliver a call to action.

-The funeral was set to take place on a frigid day when icy weather shut down many schools and businesses in the city.

 Sharpton gathered Nichols’ family and local activists Tuesday evening at Mason Temple Church of God in Christ in Memphis.
 The historic landmark is where the Rev. Martin Luther King Jr. delivered his final speech the night before he was assassinated nearly 55 years ago.